Put Together

 The 2026 Closet App With a Real Stylist Inside

 The phrase "AI stylist" is used so loosely in 2026 closet-app marketing that it has stopped meaning much.
 Most closet-app "AI" is a rule engine wearing a chat costume: color-match table, basic silhouette grammar, weather mapped to category.
-The rules are not wrong; they are simply not what stylists actually know.
+The rules are not wrong; they are simply not what working stylists actually know.

 How we measured fashion knowledge

 Four criteria, each scored 0 to 10.
-Same eighty-four-piece test wardrobe, parallel testing for thirty days, May 2026.
+Same 84-piece test wardrobe, parallel testing for 30 days, May 2026, on iOS 26.

 3. Recommendation specificity.
-Are the suggestions specific to this user's closet on this day, or generic templates?
+Are the suggestions specific to this user's closet on this day — or generic templates?

 4. Editorial language.
 When the AI explains a pick, does the explanation sound like a stylist or like a generator?